 Even if I talk about how the antidepressants make me feel and helped me changed my life, people are getting upset about it.

 And to be honest, I understand them.
-I felt the same way just over a year ago.
+I felt the same way just over two years ago.

 This is why I wanted to write about my personal experience with antidepressants and, hopefully, help people to be more open-minded about it and stop giving a hard time to people who are trying to get better by taking action.

 I believe that antidepressants can be an excellent tool for people who want to change their life but are feeling too depressed to start taking action.